Mikeultron/CRUD-Text/README.md

 # CRUD-Text
-A Simple CRUD for .txt file.
+A Simple CRUD for file.